Over 1 day

 - Use the circular saw to cut the angles.

 - To fit the center table support, lay out a right-angled notch at one end of each brace.

 - Measure 2-1/4 inches on the edge of the brace that has just been cut and marked.

 - Drill pilot holes on each brace and then drive in the screws.

 - Test-fit the braces.
 Adjust the notch using sandpaper or chisel it until it fits.

 - Drill pilot holes at each end.

-- Drive in No. 8, 3-inch deck screws.
+- Drive in 2 1/2-inch screws.

 - Separate each pair of bench slats with 1/4-inch spacers.
 Clamp each assembly together.

 - Cut the two bench cleats to size.
 Make a 60-degree bevel at each end.

-- Drive in No. 8, 2 1/2-inch deck screws.
+- Drive in 2 1/2-inch screws.

 - Screw the bench supports to the benches.

+Curving the edges of the bench and table gives a finished look to your project.
+Choose a gentle curve or a rounded 45-degree angle.
 Here’s how to create a curved edge on top of the table: